debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ![enable_mic](/assets/enabot_part2/mic_start.png)

-Log of us enabling audio and microphone
+Log of us enabling audio and microphone.
+When both the speaker and microphone are enabled, it enables "2wayTalk".
+The final message "no data of tutk audio recv(50)" is printed when the microhphone is enabled but no microphone packets are being received.

 ![audio_mic_start](/assets/enabot_part2/mic_audio_start.png)

 ## Speaker Packets

-We could tell that the packets coming from the Ebo that were length 370 were the speaker packets because they only showed up when we enabled the aduio in the app.
+We could tell that the packets coming from the Ebo that were length 370 were the speaker packets because they only showed up when we enabled the speaker in the app.

 <p style="text-align:center;"><img src="/assets/enabot_part2/audio_packet.png" alt="audio" style="height: 60%; width: 60%;"/></p>